Discover the best journalism tools that will help you become a more effective reporter.

 I know from experience that every newsroom is looking to stay abreast of the latest journalism tools that can help them source and fact-check a story.

-After all, good journalism requires a reporter to source engaging and important stories, check the facts associated with them, and present them to the public via their given platform.
-That is as true now as it was 50 years ago.
+After all, good journalism requires a reporter to source engaging and important stories, check the facts associated with them, and present them to the public via a given platform.
+For those who see journalism as a good career choice, that is as true now as it was 50 years ago.

 What is different now is the journalism tools reporters are using.
 For example, social media has now come to prominence in an unprecedented way.
 Many stories are simply born out of the tweets of a person in the spotlight, with a former US President being an obvious example of this (‘covfefe’, anyone?).